-Every two years, the Texas Legislature passes new laws aimed at fixing Texas’ grave impaired driving problem.
-Examples from the 2015 legislative session include the adoption of a required ignition interlock device for first time Driving While Intoxicated (DWI) offenders during the period of their license suspension and an express grant of authority for magistrates to sign blood search warrants electronically.
-Municipal courts in Texas, which come into contact with more Texans than all other levels of the judiciary combined, are required to follow all existing and new laws.
-Staying apprised of new laws and all their particularities is a significant undertaking that requires constant continuing education.
-Misinterpretations and misunderstandings often occur in the absence of continuing education.
-The Texas Municipal Courts Education Center (TMCEC), through its Municipal Traffic Safety Initiatives (MTSI) grant, seeks to give municipal judges, court support personnel, prosecutors, and city officials a thorough understanding of Texas laws and procedures so as to effectively adjudicate impaired driving cases and issue blood search warrants.
-The importance of this cannot be understated as 1,236 minor driving under the influence of alcohol cases were filed in Texas municipal courts in FY15 (Annual Statistical Reporting of the Texas Judiciary, FY15).
-Also in FY15, Texas municipal judges serving as magistrates issued 44,195 arrest warrants in Class A and B misdemeanors, which DWI offenses are usually charged as (Annual Statistical Reporting of the Texas Judiciary, FY15).
+Every two years, the Texas Legislature considers new laws aimed at fixing Texas’ impaired driving problem.
+In 2017, a handful of bills passed that arguably render the consequences of impaired driving less severe.
+For example, House Bill 2059 creates a statutory method for minors arrested for driving under the influence to have their arrest and prosecutorial records expunged.
+Municipal courts in Texas must stay apprised of new laws and all their particularities.
+This is a significant undertaking that requires constant continuing education to avoid misinterpretations and misunderstandings.
+The Texas Municipal Courts Education Center (TMCEC), through its Municipal Traffic Safety Initiatives (MTSI) grant, seeks to give municipal judges, clerks, prosecutors, and other court staff a thorough understanding of Texas laws and procedures so as to effectively adjudicate impaired driving cases and issue blood search warrants.
+The importance of this cannot be understated as 1,059 minor driving under the influence of alcohol cases were filed in Texas municipal courts in FY16 (Annual Statistical Reporting of the Texas Judiciary, FY16).
+Also in FY16, Texas municipal judges serving as magistrates issued 43,115 arrest warrants in Class A and B misdemeanors, which DWI offenses are usually charged as (Annual Statistical Reporting of the Texas Judiciary, FY16).

 For more information contact TMCEC at 800.252.3718